2 How to Use R on a Computer

 As of writing this, RStudio is the established choice.
 It has extensive documentation, countless tutorials, and broad support across the R community.
 By contrast, Positron is a much more recent development offering a more flexible and responsive interface built on Visual Studio Code’s foundation.4 Both applications are developed by Posit, a company focused on open-source tools for data science and scientific research.
 For a detailed feature comparison, see Posit’s comparison page.

 If you can’t decide which to choose and want definitive choice made for you, go with Positron.
 It integrates modern development practices more seamlessly than RStudio, which was designed in 2011 when the computing landscape looked rather different.
-Both are excellent, but Positron won’t make you feel like you’re using legacy software.
+Both are excellent, but Positron will not make you feel like you are using legacy software.

-Installing a IDE is not strictly necessary to work through this book’s content; however, the wealth of features and customization they offer does makes it a worthwhile endeavor and is recommended for anyone reading this text.
+Installing an IDE is not strictly necessary to work through this book’s content; however, the wealth of features and customization they offer makes it a worthwhile endeavor and is strongly recommended for anyone reading this text.

 2.2.1 Installing RStudio